tgnourse/wemos/README.md

 ```

 ### Upload
-Either upload files one by one or use the script `./upload.sh`
+Either upload files one by one or use the script `./upload.sh`.
+If you're having trouble uploading a file due to timeouts or whatever, it helps to remove the `init.lua`.